Slides With Countdown Timers in PowerPoint 2010

 Author: Geetesh Bajaj

-This tutorial explains how you can add a countdown timer within your presentation in PowerPoint 2007 using a ready-to-use video file.
-To follow this technique, first you have to buy and download our collection of Countdown Timers 02 (Larger) -- do note that this entire collection can be bought for a minimum price of $9.99.
+This tutorial explains how you can achieve this goal by adding a countdown timer within your presentation in PowerPoint 2010 using a ready-to-use video file.
+To use this technique, you will have to buy and download our collection of Countdown Timers 02 (Larger) -- do note that this entire collection can be bought for a minimum price of $9.99.
 Once you download this collection, unzip the downloaded folder -- and thereafter follow these steps to learn more:

 - Once you download this collection, unzip the downloaded folder and open either the 'Standard' or the 'Widescreen' folder,